Nicobranas/RoDeP-documentation/docs/electriccircuit.md

 ## Electrical diagram

-Here is an electrical diagram representing the principle of the electrical plan.
+<p align = justify> Here is a diagram representing the principle of the electrical planning.</p>

 ![Electrical Diagram](Electronic files/electrical_diagram.png)

 ## Fritzing document

-Here is a Fritzing capture, the Fritzing file have to be updated, but you still can study the drivers connection.
-Avaible on the Github.
+<p align = justify>Here is a Fritzing capture, the Fritzing file have to be updated, but you still can study the drivers connection.
+Available on Github, links found on the first page of this documentation.</p>

 ![Fritzing](Electronic files/begin_conception.png)

 ## Steppers motors

-We choose steppers motors for their bigger accuracy.
-Usefull for helping the line following algorith and griper control.
-Their consumption is bigger than DC motors in part because they consume as when they are static, they control their holding in position.
+<p align = justify>We choose steppers motors for their high accuracy.
+Useful for helping the line following algorithm and gripper control.
+Their consumption is bigger than DC motors, as they need power when not in motion, in order to hold their position.</p>